 Guduchi is a powerful nutritive tonic that effectively removes excess vata from the body.
-It also cleanses the blood, supports circulation, tonifies the nervous system, and helps to clear ama from the body; it is therefore a very effective source of support when excess vata has settled in the joints.10
+It also cleanses the blood, supports circulation, tonifies the nervous system, and helps clear ama from the body.
+It is, therefore, a very effective source of support when excess vata has settled in the joints.10

-Licorice is naturally moisturizing and therefore helps to support proper lubrication in the gut as well as in the tissues.
+Licorice is naturally moisturizing and therefore supports proper lubrication in the gut as well as in the tissues.

 More General Support of Vata

 Balance vata systemically with Healthy Vata tablets.
 To help clear vata from your channels of digestion and elimination, consider Vata Digest tablets.
 You can also use Hingvastak, the powdered form of Vata Digest, which can be taken alone or sprinkled on your food like pepper.